- Is an overdraft the same as a loan?

 - Banks with overdrafts for people with bad credit

-- Portify, the flexible financing and credit builder app
+- Portify, the credit builder app

 According to Finder, as of 2020, 26 million Brits use an overdraft every year.
 The same report showed nearly 9 million Brits are potentially being charged fees for their overdraft that they don’t understand or know about.
 Here is a guide answering all your questions on how overdrafts work.